 Be sure to check out the FAQ’s at the end of this post as well.

-- 0.3 I am not a doctor but have been through a lot
+- 0.1 I have been through a lot

-- 0.6 Some benefits of using a back brace are:
+- 0.4 Benefits of using a back brace

 - 1 The best back braces for low back pain